 Additional risks include those associated with the right to receive payments from the issuer which is generally inferior to the rights of creditors of, or holders of debt obligations or preferred stock issued by, the issuer.
 Holders of common stocks have a right to receive dividends only when, if, and in the amounts declared by the issuer's board of directors and to participate in amounts available for distribution by the issuer only after all other claims on the issuer have been paid or provided for.
 By contrast, holders of preferred stocks usually have the right to receive dividends at a fixed rate when and as declared by the issuer's board of directors, normally on a cumulative basis.
-Dividends on cumulative preferred stock must be paid before any dividends are paid on common stock and any cumulative preferred stock dividend which has been omitted is added to future dividends payable to the holders of such cumulative preferred stocks are also usually entitled to rights on liquidation which are senior to those of common stocks.
+Dividends on cumulative preferred stock must be paid before any dividends are paid on common stock and any cumulative preferred stock dividend which has been omitted is added to future dividends payable to the holders of such cumulative preferred stock.
+Preferred stocks are also usually entitled to rights on liquidation which are senior to those of common stocks.
+For these reasons, preferred stocks generally entail less risk than common stocks.